Partenavia P.68: Incidents and accidents

 The P.68 was involved in 86 accidents and incidents worldwide as reported in the Aviation Safety Network wiki database, including 58 hull losses.

 September 11, 1983: A P.68C, N29561, performing an aerobatic display broke up in flight during an airshow in Plainview, Texas.
 The NTSB report revealed that analysis of the video showed the aircraft performed a fly-by over the runway, exceeding its Vne (Velocity, never-exceed) speed by 27 knots.
 The pilot then executed a sharp nose-up pitch change of about 8 degrees, which spiked the aircraft's dynamic load factor to 8.3Gs and caused both wings to fail in the main spar just outside both engine nacelles then separate from the aircraft, which then began rotating, causing the rear fuselage to twist along its length between its cabin and empennage.
 The aircraft then plummeted 250 feet down just beyond the group of spectators.

+November 20, 2025: A P.68C, enroute from Sligo, Ireland to Beziers, France crashed near Waterford Airport killing the pilot who was the sole occupant of the aircraft.